-A. Information regarding the total exposure to foreign countries and to countries where the total exposure to each country amounts to over 1% of total consolidated assets or over 20% of capital, the lower of the two - December 31, 2021(1)
+A. Information regarding the total exposure to foreign countries and to countries where the total exposure to each country amounts to over 1% of total consolidated assets or over 20% of capital, the lower of the two - December 31, 2020(1)

-December 31, 2021 Balance sheet exposure (2) ance sheet sure (2)(3) Across the b sheet e order bal xposure ance reside extensi neet exposi ent custom ons of the in in a foreig ers of banking Acros border b she expos balance eet The Country To governments (4) To banks To others Deduction in respect of local liabilities Net balance sheet exposure after deduction of local liabilities Total balance sheet exposure Balance sheet problematic credit risk Total off- balance sheet exposure sheet problematic Due up to one year Due over one year In N IS millions United States 3,273 2,044 3,085 37,939 28,891 9,048 17,450 2,066 201 7,805 170 3,786 4,616 PIGS (5) - 4 15 - - - 19 - - 155 - 5 14 Other (7) 365 3,378 4,029 - - - 7,772 36 35 (6) 6,910 - 5,111 2,661 Total exposure to foreign countries Of which - Total 3,638 5,426 7,129 37,939 28,891 9,048 25,241 2,102 236 14,870 170 8,902 7,291 exposure to LDC countries 103 46 342 - - - 491 - - 129 - 223 268

-(1) Based on the final risk, net of the effect of guarantees, liquid collateral and credit derivatives.

-(2) Balance sheet and off-balance sheet credit risk, Problematic credit risk and impaired debts are presented before the impact of the allowance for credit losses and before the impact of collateral that are deductible for the purpose of a borrower or a group of borrowers liability.

-(3) Credit risk of off-balance sheet financial instruments as computed for the purpose of borrower indebtedness limitations.

-(4) Governments, official institutions and central banks.

-(5) Portugal, Italy, Greece and Spain.

-(6) Including the transfer of credit risk to a consortium of international insurers in the following countries: Switzerland - an amount of NIS 2471 million and Germany - an amount of NIS 2,539 million.
+- (1) Based on the final risk, net of the effect of guarantees, liquid collateral and credit derivatives. - (2) Balance sheet and off-balance sheet credit risk, Problematic credit risk and impaired debts are presented before the impact of the allowance for credit losses and before the impact of collateral that are deductible for the purpose of a borrower or a group of borrowers liability. - (3) Credit risk of off-balance sheet financial instruments as computed for the purpose of borrower indebtedness limitations. - (4) Governments, official institutions and central banks. - (5) Portugal, Italy, Greece and Spain. - (6) Including the transfer of credit risk to a consortium of international insurers in the following countries: Switzerland an amount of NIS 2,291 million and Germany an amount of NIS 2,188 million.